abidarwish/helium/README.md

 requirement : Debian/Ubuntu OS

-For premium technical support, please contact me: https://t.me/abidarwish
+For premium technical support, please contact: https://t.me/abidarwish

 To install, SSH into your machine and run this command: